Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Introduction

-In this paper, we propose a simple heuristic ternary ECOC, called Weight Optimization and Layered Clustering based ECOC (WOLC-ECOC), to address the aforementioned problems.
-The system overview of WOLC-ECOC is shown in Fig. \ref{fig:fig_visio}.
-Specifically, WOLC-ECOC begins with an arbitrary \textit{valid} ECOC ensemble and iteratively adds new dichotomizers to the ensemble in a greedy training manner by the following two steps until the training risk converges, where the word ``valid'' means that the codewords are different from each other.
-The first step is to train a dichotomizer that discriminates the most confusing pair of classes by a new Layered Clustering-based ECOC (LC-ECOC) approach.
-The second step is to add the dichotomizer to the ECOC ensemble effectively by a new Optimized Weighted (OW) decoding algorithm.
-The building blocks between the dotted lines of Fig. \ref{fig:fig_visio} form the heuristic ECOC-ONE \cite{escalera2006ecoc,pujol2008incremental}.
-The building blocks outside the dotted lines are the contributions of this paper.
-We summarize the contributions as follows:
+In this paper, we propose a heuristic ternary ECOC, named Weight Optimization and Layered Clustering based ECOC (WOLC-ECOC).
+As shown in Fig. \ref{fig:fig_visio}, it begins with an arbitrary \textit{valid} ECOC ensemble and iteratively adds new dichotomizers to the ensemble in a greedy training manner by the following two steps until the training risk converges, where the word ``valid'' means that each codeword is unique.
+The first step trains a dichotomizer that discriminates the most confusing pair of classes by a new Layered Clustering-based ECOC (LC-ECOC) approach.
+The second step adds the dichotomizer to ECOC by a new Optimized Weighted (OW) decoding algorithm.
+The left side of the dotted line of Fig. \ref{fig:fig_visio} summarizes the contributions of this paper, while the right side was proposed in \cite{escalera2006ecoc,pujol2008incremental}: